NSHipster/articles/2012-11-12-valuetransformer.md

 ## Configuring Functionality

-Another advantage over blocks is that `NSValueTransformer` subclasses can expose new properties that can be used to configure behavior in a particular way.
+Another advantage over blocks is that `ValueTransformer` subclasses can expose new properties that can be used to configure behavior in a particular way.
 Access to properties also provides a clean way to cache or memoize results and do any necessary book-keeping along the way.